AniketYalmalwar/AniketYalmalwar/README.md

 <h2 align="left">Hi 👋!
-My name is Aniket and I'm a  fresher Data Scientist, from Pune</h2>
+My name is Aniket and I'm an enthusiast Data Analyst, from Pune</h2>

 ###